rjwilson-LASP/PSH/README.md

 They also provided a SharedIt link to the PDF, which does not require access to SSR to open: [https://rdcu.be/c5I71](https://rdcu.be/c5I71)

-Figure 1 of the paper was created using the JupiterMag.Internal.JRMFig5() function of [JupiterMag Community Code](https://doi.org/10.5281/zenodo.6822191), but during the publication process it gained a weird smear artifact when converting from our oriignal figure PDF.
-We spotted this too late to correct in the paper, but the Jupitermag codes does provide a clean output!
+Figure 1 of the paper was created using the JupiterMag.Internal.JRMFig5() function of the Python [JupiterMag Community Code](https://doi.org/10.5281/zenodo.6822191), but during the publication process it gained a weird smear artifact when converted from our orignal PDF figure.
+We spotted this too late to correct in the paper, but the Jupitermag code does provide a clean output!
+Feel free to try it yourself.

 If using our codes in your study, please cite both our codes and this paper in your publications.